Weak existence for SDEs with singular drifts and fractional Brownian or Levy noise beyond the subcritical regime: Proof of the main results

-Now, we are ready to establish a bound on all moments of additive functionals of the noise $Y$ perturbed by a drift of bounded variation.
+which is~\eqref{JN}. \end{proof} Now, we are ready to establish a bound on all the moments of additive functionals of the noise $Y$ perturbed by a drift of bounded variation.
 We will employ the Rosenthal--Burkholder stochastic sewing lemma \cite[Theorem 3.6]{BLM23}.
-To verify the assumptions of the lemma, we will use \cref{step01}, \cref{tr_mmnts}, and \cref{JN_mom}.
+To verify the assumptions of the lemma, we will use Lemma~\ref{lem:step01}, Corollary~\ref{cor:tr_mmnts}, and Lemma~\ref{lem:JN_mom}.
 First, we assume additionally that $f$ is bounded and Lipschitz, and later we will remove these conditions.
-Compared with \cite[Lemma 4.6]{BLM23}, we have here to treat more delicately the terms $|\E^u \delta A_{s,u,t}|$ and $\E^u |\delta A_{s,u,t}|^2$ in order to get the optimal condition and break the subcritical barrier.
+Compared with \cite[Lemma 4.6]{BLM23}, we need to handle the terms $|\E^u\delta A_{s,u,t}|$ and $\E^u|\delta A_{s,u,t}|^2$ more delicately here in order to obtain the optimal condition and break the subcritical barrier.